Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Simulation setup

 The IACT simulations were processed using an open source software \texttt{sst1mpipe~v0.7.4}\footnote{\url{https://github.com/SST-1M-collaboration/sst1mpipe}}~\citep{jurysek_2025_14808846} developed for the calibration and air-shower reconstruction of SST-1M.
 Minor modifications to the used version of \texttt{sst1mpipe} were made in order to account for the selected site.
-Random Forests \citep{Breiman:2001hzm}, used for event reconstruction, were trained on MC-simulated diffuse protons and gamma rays, while the response to a point-like source was calculated using point-like gammas.
-The primary particles, generated according to the energy spectral shape $\frac{\rm{d}N}{\rm{d}E} \propto E^{-2}$, have an energy between 200\,GeV and 631\,TeV, and 400\,GeV and 1100\,TeV for gamma rays and protons, respectively, to account for the migration of background events into the analyzed energy range.
+Random Forest (RF) methods \citep{Breiman:2001hzm}, used for event reconstruction, were trained on MC-simulated diffuse protons and gamma rays, while the response to a point-like source was calculated using point-like gammas.
+The primary particles, generated according to the energy spectral shape $\frac{\rm{d}N}{\rm{d}E} \propto E^{-2}$, have energies between 200\,GeV and 631\,TeV, and 400\,GeV and 1100\,TeV for gamma rays and protons, respectively, to account for the migration of background events into the analyzed energy range.
+For sensitivity calculations, the proton distribution is further reweighted to the DAMPE-measured p+He spectrum~\cite{DeMitri:2021jog}.
 To cover the whole 9\textdegree~field of view of SST-1M in the case of diffuse samples, showers are simulated up to 5\textdegree~from the pointing axis of the telescopes.
 Events are evenly distributed in the area up to the impact distance of 1032\,m from the array center, while the radius of the 1\,km$^2$ particle-detector array was 565\,m.
-Assuming that only showers with a core inside the WCD array can be reasonably analyzed, events with a core distance greater than 565\,m are not used in the WCD array-enhanced analysis.
+Assuming that only showers with a core inside the WCD array can be reasonably analyzed by particle detectors, events with a core distance greater than 565\,m are not used in the WCD array-enhanced analysis.
 In this case, only about $\approx$2\% of the reconstructed gamma rays are discarded, demonstrating that the array size is sufficient to adequately cover the effective area of the SST-1M telescopes in the configuration considered.
+Nevertheless, we keep off-array events for the IACT-only processing.

+The baseline SST-1M reconstruction uses an RF $\gamma$/h classifier to assess the {\it gammaness} parameter~\citep{Alispach:2025mbz}, which represents how closely a particular shower resembles the expectations from gamma-ray showers.
+The following Hillas variables are used to train the classifier, namely the log of the intensity, width, length, width/length ratio, skewness, kurtosis, timing slope, leakage, and coordinates of the shower center of gravity in the FoV (x,y).

+A highly performing variable driving the classification for gamma-hadron discrimination is Hillas’ width, which measures the spread of a shower on the camera; see Ref.~\citep{Alispach:2025mbz} where also the energy and angular reconstructions, performed in a similar way using dedicated RF regressors, are explained.
+In the presented study, the energy and angular reconstructions are performed solely using SST-1M.